Nairobi National Park Day Birding

 This iconic national park has more than 500 Bird species recorded and plausibly the longest bird list in all cities of the world, largely contributed by the park having many different habitats, each containing different species of birds.

-Nairobi National Park was on news recently a bird (Violet - tipped Courser or Brown winged Courser) seen 30 years ago was spotted by group of renowned ornithologists among them, Dale Zimmerman (the man behind Kenya’s and Tanzania’s first definitive field guide to birds "Birds of Kenya and Northern Tanzania"
+Nairobi National Park was on news recently on a day birding tour (2016) a Violet - tipped Courser or Brown winged Courser) seen 30 years ago was spotted by group of renowned ornithologists among them, Dale Zimmerman.

-Which for the first time, described and illustrated each of the 1,100 bird species of East Africa) on a birding tour in the year 2016.
+The eminent naturalist and lead author of Birds of Kenya and Northern Tanzania which for the first time, described and illustrated each of the 1,100 bird species of East Africa

 This extraordinary concentration of biodiversity is more remarkable for the fact that the park uniquely is located within the precincts of a major capital city.

 It has also gained prominence as a secure refuge and breeding ground of global significance for endangered black and white rhinoceros.